ericmwalk/weblog.lol/weblog/2024/02/2024-02-22_drafts-thoughts.md

 ---
+title: "Drafts Thoughts"
-publish: "false"
+publish: "true"
 date: 2024-02-22 06:36:00
-permalink: /2024/02/22/drafts-thoughts
 url: https://ericmwalk.blog/2024/02/22/drafts-thoughts.html
 ---

-# Drafts Thoughts

 I think the idea of drafts still is very compelling but there is a part of me thinking there is just to much it can do and I really just am overwhelmed by all the buttons and sidebars. 🤷‍♂️